 7. EXOUS Bodygear Barbell Pad – Best Pads with Velcro Fasteners

-If you’re all about securing the barbell in place, you should consider barbell fasteners over quick-slip and velcro ones.
+If you’re all about securing the bar pads, you should consider barbell fasteners over quick-slip and velcro ones.
 However, such a barbell pad would take a long time to attach.

-Lucky for you, the EXOUS solves this problem by combining the security of strap fasteners with the ease of use and speed of attachment of velcro ones.
+Lucky for you, the EXOUS solves this problem.
+It’s the best pad for hip thrusts with velcro fasteners, and it combines the security of strap fasteners with the ease of use and speed of attachment of velcro ones.

-With this one, you only need to put them over the bar then wrap the strap around the barbell pad and secure it with velcro.
+With this pad, you only need to put them over the bar, then wrap the strap around the barbell pad and secure it with velcro.